DAKSHSEMWAL/MPCHART_RENDERER/README.md

 **ColoredLabelXAxisRenderer**

-and set it to chart as
+and consume it in Java as

 ```
 mChart.setXAxisRenderer(new ColoredLabelXAxisRenderer(mChart.getViewPortHandler(), mChart.getXAxis(), mChart.getTransformer(AxisDependency.LEFT), colors))
 ```

-in Java and
+and in Kotlin as

 ```
 binding.bpChart.apply {